-Most likely it’s related to your attachment dynamic which directly relates back to childhood.
+Most likely it’s related to your attachment dynamic which relates back to childhood.
 It is something most of us don’t even think about but did you know that your ‘attachment’ can determine how healthy your relationships are?

 How We Bond

 Do you feel insecure, ignored or overlooked in your relationships?
 The ability to form and sustain relationships is essential to our well being.
-Just like breathing it’s a fundamental need for emotional connection, physical contact and support.
+Just like breathing it’s a basic need for emotional connection, physical contact and support.

 Our history of attachment with those who raised us will be played out and, in all probability, will continue to repeat as we grow and become adults.
 Identifying your attachment style helps you recognize patterns and change your behaviour and the dynamics of your relationships.